Aliases for P2RY12 Gene

 The product of this gene belongs to the family of G-protein coupled receptors.
 This family has several receptor subtypes with different pharmacological selectivity, which overlaps in some cases, for various adenosine and uridine nucleotides.
 This receptor is involved in platelet aggregation, and is a potential target for the treatment of thromboembolisms and other clotting disorders.
 Mutations in this gene are implicated in bleeding disorder, platelet type 8 (BDPLT8).
 Alternative splicing results in multiple transcript variants of this gene. [provided by RefSeq, Jul 2013]

 GeneCards Summary for P2RY12 Gene

 P2RY12 (Purinergic Receptor P2Y, G-Protein Coupled, 12) is a Protein Coding gene.
-Diseases associated with P2RY12 include resistance to clopidogrel and bleeding disorder, platelet-type, 8.
+Diseases associated with P2RY12 include bleeding disorder, platelet-type, 8 and resistance to clopidogrel.
 Among its related pathways are GPCR Pathway and Signaling by GPCR.
 GO annotations related to this gene include guanyl-nucleotide exchange factor activity and ADP receptor activity.
 An important paralog of this gene is P2RY14.

 UniProtKB/Swiss-Prot for P2RY12 Gene

 Receptor for ADP and ATP coupled to G-proteins that inhibit the adenylyl cyclase second messenger system.
 Not activated by UDP and UTP.
 Required for normal platelet aggregation and blood coagulation.